 Unfortunately, the light fixtures have burned out, and the wall behind the glass would have to be opened up in order for the lights to be replaced.
 However, Strawn believes the glass has colors and hues that are beautifully clear without backlighting.
 It remains a special visual feature of the Mission Valley Regional Center building.

-Smee Religion Building Window, in Honor of Frank and Leah Clous
+Smee Religion Building Window, in Honor of Frank and Leah Clouse

 Included here is Strawn’s retrospective account of the creation of Smee Hall’s immense and beautiful stained-glass window, which he wrote in August 2019.
 Strawn’s words beautifully detail how the piece came to be one of PLNU’s most iconic and beloved focal points.

-Dr. Joe Watkins, assistant to the president, visited with me one afternoon and asked if I was interested in designing and constructing a stained-glass window for the building.
+Dr. Joe Watkins, [executive vice president], visited with me one afternoon and asked if I was interested in designing and constructing a stained-glass window for the building.
 When I indicated my willingness and asked for the size of the window, Joe indicated that it was 20 feet long and 21 feet high.
 I was shocked by the size of the project and commented that he was asking for a stained-glass wall, not a window.
 The project would require working with the architects of the building, structural engineers, and even the California Coastal Commission.
 It was certainly larger than any project I had built in the past.

 I agreed to take on the project, and quickly realized that I would need assistance.
 I could not expect my neighbors to put up with semi-trucks delivering hundreds of pounds of glass to my workshop at home.
 In addition, I had no space large enough to lay out a full-scale drawing of the design.
 My distributor, Alpine Glass, agreed to assist with the space I needed along with crafts persons to assist with the construction.